parvelmarv/bookStore/README.md

   - `GET /customers/:id` - Get specific customer
   - `POST /customers` - Add new customer

-  - `Get /orders` - Get all orders and attached customers (might return no customr)
+  - `Get /orders` - Get all orders and attached customers (might return no empty on customer ID if not a prior/current customer)
   - `POST /orders` - Create a new order with or without customer ID.